wikimedia/wikipedia-ios/README.md

 * Bugs: https://bugzilla.wikimedia.org/enter_bug.cgi?product=Wikipedia%20App
 * IRC chat: #wikimedia-mobile on irc.freenode.net

+# Dependencies
+This project uses [CocoaPods](cocoapods.org) to manage Objective-C dependencies and [npm](https://www.npmjs.com/) to manage web dependencies.
+Please see the `Podfile` and `www/package.json` for a comprehensive list.
+The web dependencies (in the www folder) are managed with .
+Please see  for a list of dependencies.

 # Setup
 ## Prerequisites
 Please make sure the following are installed on your system before trying to build the project:

 - [Xcode 6 or higher](https://itunes.apple.com/us/app/xcode/id497799835) on Mac OS X, available on the App Store or [developer.apple.com](https://developer.apple.com/) after signing in with your Apple ID.
+- Xcode Command Line Tools: On newer OS X versions, you can run `xcode-select --install` to install them.
+If that doesn't work, you can find instructions online for downloading the them via Xcode or the Apple developer portal.
-- Ruby: comes bundled with OS X, this project only requires the system version)
+- Ruby: comes bundled with OS X (this project only requires the system version).

 > _[rbenv](https://github.com/sstephenson/rbenv) is nice for managing mulitple Ruby versions._

-- [CocoaPods](cocoapods.org): ruby gem for Objective-C dependency management.
+- CocoaPods: Ruby gem for Objective-C dependency management.

 > _[Bundler](http://bundler.io/) is recommended for installing Ruby gems without `sudo`._